MECLabTUDA/Super_Selfish/README.md

 # Super Selfish
 A unified Pytorch framework for image-based self-supervised learning.
 The technical report can be found at https://arxiv.org/abs/2012.02706.

-If you use this framework in one of your frameworks please consider to cite
+If you use this framework in one of your projects please consider to cite

 ```
 @misc{wagner2020superselfish,